Iphigenia (film): Plot

 Iphigenia tells the story of an event just before the Trojan War.
 Helen, Menelaus' wife, ran away to Troy with Paris, Priam's son.
 Agamemnon, Menelaus' brother and the King of Argos, gathered a large Greek expedition at Aulis to retrieve Helen.
 However, Artemis, angered by an offense from Agamemnon's father, King Atreus, caused storms to hinder the Greek fleet.
 This sets the stage for the film's beginning.

 The Greek armies have been waiting for what feels like an eternity for the winds to rise and blow eastward, carrying their boats to Troy.
 The men are tired, bored, hungry, and eager for battle.
-In an attempt to appease them, Agamemnon (Costa Kazakos) allows them to take sheep from a nearby temple dedicated to Artemis.
+In an attempt to appease them, Agamemnon (Kostas Kazakos) allows them to take sheep from a nearby temple dedicated to Artemis.
 In the chaos that ensues, Artemis' sacred deer is accidentally killed.
-This angers Calchas (Dimitris Aronis), the high priest of Artemis' temple, who delivers an oracle to Agamemnon in the presence of Menelaus (Kostas Karras) and Odysseus (Christos Tsagas).
+This angers Calchas (Dimitris Aronis), the high priest of Artemis' temple, who delivers an oracle to Agamemnon in the presence of Menelaus (Costas Karras) and Odysseus (Christos Tsagas).
 According to Calchas, the oracle, believed to be from Artemis herself, demands that Agamemnon offer a sacrifice to atone for the defilement of the holy ground and the killing of the sacred stag.
 Once the sacrifice is made, Artemis will allow the winds to blow eastward, permitting the armies to sail to Troy.
 The sacrifice demanded is Agamemnon's first-born daughter, Iphigenia (Tatiana Papamoschou).
 News of "the deal" spreads quickly among the army, although the exact nature of the sacrifice remains temporarily unknown to them.

 After a heated argument between the two brothers, Agamemnon sends a message to his wife, Clytemnestra (Irene Papas), in Argos.
 In the letter, Agamemnon requests that his wife send their daughter, Iphigenia, alone to Aulis, supposedly to marry Achilles (Panos Mihalopoulos).
 Achilles, the leader of the Myrmidon army, is part of Agamemnon's expeditionary forces.
 Despite her husband's instructions, Clytemnestra decides to accompany her daughter to Aulis.

 From this point on, the tension and tragedy intensify.
 Agamemnon begins to doubt his plan.
 After admitting his deception to his old servant (Angelos Yannoulis), Agamemnon sends him with another letter to Clytemnestra, revealing the deal and urging her to cancel Iphigenia's journey.
 However, Menelaus' men intercept the servant on the road and bring him back to Aulis.
 In the ensuing confrontation, Menelaus condemns his brother for sacrificing Greece's honor for personal interests.
 Agamemnon challenges this argument convincingly, persuading Menelaus that no war is worth the life of a child.
 Following their agreement, Agamemnon decides to deliver the letter to Clytemnestra personally, but it's too late.
 A messenger announces the imminent arrival of the wedding party, including Clytemnestra.
 Agamemnon is stunned by the news and resigns himself to fate: "From now on, fate rules.
 Not I."